-Launched on 25 December 2021, the James Webb Telescope is billed as the successor to the Hubble Space Telescope, and is designed to study the following main scientific research themes:
+Launched on 25 December 2021, the JWST is billed as the successor to the Hubble Space Telescope, and is designed to study the following main scientific research themes:

 – first light and reionisation